ampproject/amp-github-apps/README.md

 The app runs on an instance of [Google AppEngine](https://amp-project-metrics.appspot.com) and is installed exclusively on the [`ampproject/amphtml`](https://github.com/ampproject/amphtml) repository.
 It can be trivially deployed to other organizations and repositories.

+### [Release Calendar][release-calendar/README.md]

+A ReactJS, Express and MySQL web app that displays AMPHTML release activity on a calendar.

+The app runs on an instance of [Google AppEngine](https://amp-release-calendar.appspot.com).

 ### [Test Status Bot](test-status/README.md)